 VIEW SOURCE

-Yes, upon joining the program, you also received a T² Team Club membership card with your name on it!
-When I was a kid, membership cards seemed so kool.
+MEMBERSHIP CARD: Upon joining the program, you received a T² Team Club membership card with your name on it!
+When I was a kid, membership cards seemed so kool—they had the power to legitimize anything they were associated with.
+How quaint.

 After doing some additional research and talking to some fellow long-time Turbo fans, it seems quite likely that TTi's T² Team Club met an untimely, premature death.
 Many folks have suggested that the T² Team Club never really got off the ground, stalled by TTi's financial problems and eventual demise.